-The United Way Kitchener Waterloo and Area and the United Way Cambridge and North Dumfries are pleased to offer a select number of 50% tuition sponsorships to PEOD registrants.
+The United Way Waterloo Region Communities is pleased to offer a select number of 50% tuition sponsorships to PEOD registrants.
 Sponsorships are available to staff members of eligible organizations in Waterloo Region, who are registering for the certificate in their professional capacity (not for personal interest).

 Laurier's Centre for Community Research, Learning and Action (CCRLA) also offer a limited number of 50% tuition sponsorships for individuals who would like to register for PEOD but require financial assistance to do so.

 Note: Please review the criteria and instructions on the form prior to submitting your application.

 In this first class meeting, you'll be introduced to the course, your classmates, and your instructors.
 We will also go through the syllabus, and discuss some case studies.

 This unit will focus on how to think about evaluation in the context of organizational learning and development.
 You will learn how to select the right approach and type of evaluation to fit with your organization’s evaluation needs.
 We will also practice developing effective evaluation questions.